TheCodeWorm/web-scraping/README.md

 # JavaScript - Get Verses<br>
-This app is to make online requests to get and parse <br>
-thru verses from Blue Letter Bible at https://www.blueletterbible.org/ <br>
+This app is to fetch html from Blue Letter Bible at https://www.blueletterbible.org/ <br>
-that can be used in ProPresenter slides
+then parse and format that can be used in ProPresenter slides